arthur3486/ARVI/README.md

 Basic implementations consists of a few straightforward steps, listed below:

-1. Ensure the proper release of the active Players when the application goes into background
+1. Ensure the proper release of the active players when the application goes into background

 <details><summary><b>Kotlin (click to expand)</b></summary>